PolyMathOrg/PolyMath/src/Math-KDTree.package/StupidNN.class/README.md

 StupidNN is a naive nearest neighbour search.
-KDTree is faster though if you have to do several searches.
+KDTree is much faster though, if you have to do several searches.
+StupidNN exists only for the KDTreeTests (and as an example, how simple it is to subclass NNStore) .